 8. Be Patient

 Getting you the full and fair compensation you deserve for your West Virginia personal injury case can take time.
-In fact, settling your personal injury claim early or too soon can cause you to lose thousands of dollars.
+Settling your personal injury claim early or too soon can cause you to lose thousands of dollars.
 Also, after you’ve been in an accident, your attorney will have to collect the necessary information.
 This may include things like legal reports, witness statements, medical paperwork, and more.
 Also, the insurance company will often drag its feet rather than help to resolve your case quickly.
 It’s important to remember your case will likely not be resolved in a week, so be patient and trust in your attorney.

-That said, as our clients’ testimonials confirm, one thing that makes West Law Firm stand out is how quickly we resolve our clients’ accident claims.
+As our clients’ testimonials confirm, one thing that makes West Law Firm stand out is how quickly we resolve our clients’ accident claims.
 So, choosing the right lawyer for your case can go a long way to helping you win your personal injury claim as soon as possible.

 9. Ask Questions

 You should always feel at ease when communicating with your lawyer about your case.
 If you don’t understand something about your personal injury case don’t be afraid to ask your lawyer to explain.
 The more you know about what is happening, the more you can be of assistance.

 Asking your doctor and medical providers questions can be helpful, too.
 When in doubt, a good personal injury lawyer should be able to clear up any questions or confusion you have.
 Communicating with your doctors and lawyers will help you get the best possible medical treatment and recover full compensation for your losses.

 10. Get Help from an Experienced West Virginia Personal Injury Lawyer